 “I am not dead because I was never born.
 I did not live, and I never died.
 I am the living death that resides at the center of the world.” — Master Qiang Myeong-Suk, The Unvanquished

-If the language of this “novel” was to function at optimal level, this alone would be insufficient proof that words are sounds represented by artificial symbols rather than units of communication.
+If the language of the “novel” was to function at optimal level, this alone would be insufficient proof that words are sounds represented by artificial symbols rather than units of communication.

-They could be both, Nas figured.
-Words were noises, grunts and tribal signs that masqueraded as communication which meant that they must be under the control of certain shady operators for the prophet.
+They could be both, Nasrul figured.
+Words were noises, grunts and tribal signs that masqueraded as communication and this meant that they must be under the control of certain shady operators for the prophet.
 Naturally, this implied that another form of justice would have to be enacted so that the illusion of power would be removed from the repressive order of the written and spoken.

 “What about you, blossom?”

-A pseudoscientific experiment was called for, to demonstrate that society could be utterly transformed by just a few words which, if necessary, could be read out loud.
+A ritual experiment was called for, to demonstrate that society could be utterly transformed by just a few words which, if necessary, could be read out loud.

 N was already aware that the art of the impossible contained within its purest aspect the art of the miraculous.
 In carrying out his experiment he researched psychotherapy, the law, and the methods of indoctrination by news media conglomerates.
 He would interrogate which laws could help convey material “facts” as irrefutable, while placing the history of society’s language under psychotherapeutic observation and subjecting it to a news media-driven course of treatment.

-History and society could of course be evaluated in the moral and social senses, but their value defined as the cost price of the educational curriculum in poetry circles was zero.
-If it could be shown that the inert material of the world could be altered by mere words and without any prior financial acumen or an educational background in, for example, business studies or physics, then the experiment, which was obviously rigged from the start, would be a success.
+History and society could of course be evaluated in the moral and social senses, but their value defined at a cost price in poetry circles was zero.
+If it could be shown that the inert material of the world could be altered by mere words and without any prior financial acumen or an educational background in, for example, business studies or quantum physics, then the experiment, which was obviously rigged from the start, would be a success.

-If it could be shown that social inequality caused by rampant exploitation by self-appointed despots could be remedied by words, then it could also be proven that the earth was not doomed, even if its extinction would be the evolution of prophetic, that is, poetic justice.
-So, his blood drove him to speak and write words that were contradictory to thought.
+If it could be shown that rampant exploitation by self-appointed despots could be remedied by words, then it could also be proven that the earth was not doomed, even if its ultimate extinction would be the evolution of prophetic, that is, poetic justice.
+So, his blood drove him to use words that were contradictory to thought.

-As the sayings go, “nothing is impossible”, “miracles happen”.
+As the sayings went, “nothing is impossible”, “miracles happen”.

 N’s character began to flow outwards with a primitive will and heretofore unforeseen golden-hued intelligence.
 His projected desire was no longer defined by his fictional nature.
 Instead, it became acquainted with the intentions of the mental focus of the other, more factual characters, both major and minor, who happened to inhabit his immediate environment.

 N was no mere cipher.
 He was fully rounded and fleshed out, just like a character in a proper bourgeois “novel” or “work of fiction”.
-What he did or wrote or said, however, was no longer formulated, acted upon or thought by or for him, but by the environment of the “novel” in which he found himself, which is this one: The Conversations.
+What he did or wrote or said, however, was no longer formulated, acted upon or thought by or for him, but by the environment of the novel place in which he found himself, which is here in The Conversations.

 There was no need to interfere with his surroundings as he found that inevitably they pointed in the general and specific directions of the desired outcome of his new experiment.
 That is, according to future forms of culture.

 An uncanny tingling sensation occurred in the reader.
-In this “novel” N was a coincidental factor between slaves and slave-drivers, which in poetry circles is nought.
+In this novel N was a coincidental factor which in poetry circles is nought.
 At the end of the day, he was captive to that hierarch made to serve all evaluation.